modmore/docs/en/01_Commerce/v1/10_Templates/frontend/checkout/address.twig.md

 Additional fields can be submitted to a generic `properties` field.
 For example the VAT registration is submitted to `address[billing][properties][vat_registration]`.

 To remember a new address for future checkouts, provide a `remember` value of `1`, for example with a field like `<input type="checkbox" name="address[billing][remember]" id="address-billing-remember" value="1" checked="checked">` It's recommended to leave this optional so users can choose, but you can also turn it into a hidden input to always remember addresses.

+If the Basic Address Validation module is enabled, a `required_address_fields` placeholder is available (as of v1.2.0-rc4) containing an array of all required fields.
+This can be used to automatically add form validation or required-field indicators, e.g.: `{% if "email" in required_address_fields %}<span class="required" aria-label="Required">*</span>{% endif %}`

 ## Default